lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 ***2 Before you begin***

-Set aside at least half a day to complete the basics – after basic installation and update you'll be installing a ton of extra files.
+Set aside at least half a day to complete the basics – after basic installation and update you'll be adding and configuring a ton of extra files.

 ***3 Desktop install***